IBM/resilient-java-microservices-with-istio/README.md

 > Note: Your microservice vote version 2 will use cloudantDB as the database, and it will initialize the database on your first POST request on the app.
 Therefore, when you vote on the speaker/session for your first time, please only vote once within the first 10 seconds to avoid causing a race condition on creating the new databases.

-## 4. Add resiliency Feature - Circuit Breakers
+## 4. Add resiliency feature - Circuit Breakers

 Circuit breaking is a critical component of distributed systems.
 It’s nearly always better to fail quickly and apply back pressure downstream as soon as possible.
 Envoy enforces circuit breaking limits at the network level as opposed to having to configure and code each application independently.